swlkr/coffee-pot/README.md

-Coffee Pot
+coffee-pot
 ====================

-### A boilerplate single page app using node.js, coffeescript and mongodb
+### A single page application model view controller framework written in coffeescript
 ____________________

 #### Start Using Me In 5 Easy Steps!